munificent/game-programming-patterns/book/structure-of-arrays.markdown

 just room enough in your little office for the pallet

-when you finish with one box, if the next one you need is on the palette, you
+when you finish with one box, if the next one you need is on the pallet, you

 can just grab it. takes you a few minutes, but nowhere near as long as getting